Can I receive financial assistance during my pregnancy?

 I already had my baby but now realize I can’t take care of it.
 Is it too late to place my child for adoption?

 No, you may place your child for adoption after the baby is born and discharged from the hospital.
-If the baby is less than six weeks old, you may also be able to receive assistance with expenses from the adoptive family.
-There are many family wishes to adopt and not all family want a newborn baby.
+You may also be able to receive financial assistance with pregnancy and birth related expenses from the adoptive family.
+There are many families wishing to adopt and not all family want a newborn baby.

 What happens at the hospital when I have the baby.